 - Monitor and adjust practices throughout the season in response to changing conditions.

-What would improve matters?
 In my opinion, I believe the pitcher needs a catcher – a closed-loop feedback system.
-Optics would identify the target, nozzle flow would respond, and then a digital sensor in the target canopy would detect and report coverage back to the sprayer so machine learning could make iterative adjustments in real-time.
+Optics would identify the target, nozzle flow would respond, and then a digital spray sensor in the target canopy would detect and report coverage back to the sprayer so machine learning could make iterative adjustments in real-time.

 Spray-sensors are not a new idea, as wetness-detection systems have been used in forestry since the 70s.
 But, a sensor that can discern spray coverage would yield far more detail, and once again it seems Ken Giles is a pioneer in this concept.
 Such a sensor, integrated with sprayer optics and machine learning, could summarily account for all the unknowns that interfere with spray from the moment it’s released to the point that it (hopefully) lands.
 That’s some serious crop-adapted spraying.